GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 ## Overview {: #overview }

 The Chrome Web Store Publish API provides a set of REST endpoints for programmatically creating, updating, and publishing items in the Chrome Web Store.
-Use this API to automate the process of uploading and publishing items into the store.

 ## Before you begin {: #beforeyoubegin }

-Take the following steps to use the Chrome Web Store Publish API:
+Take the following steps to get the access keys needed:

 **Enable the Chrome Web Store API**.